smyleeface/smylee_com_ses/ReadMe.md

 * If using `1 minute` schedule, that's 43,200 lambda calls in 30 days.
 With 1,000,000 lambda calls in a free tier, this frequency is free (if other lambda services are not running).
 * This setup is practically free for a simple personal use.
 The biggest cost up front is KMS key and gidomain at about $1-2.
 * For an alternate setup, store emails in database and create a front end to view instead of forwarding to another email address.
-* To use SES built-in encryption, you must decrypt using an Encryption Client available in AWS SDK for Java and Ruby. http://docs.aws.amazon.com/kms/latest/developerguide/services-ses.html#services-ses-decrypt Because of this restriction, in this code, the lambda function encrypts the file at rest and removes the original during the s3 event message to sqs phase.
+* To use SES built-in encryption, you must decrypt using an Encryption Client available only in AWS SDK for Java and Ruby. http://docs.aws.amazon.com/kms/latest/developerguide/services-ses.html#services-ses-decrypt Because of this restriction, in this code, the lambda function encrypts the file at rest and removes the original during the s3 event message to sqs phase.